Signalling (economics): Assumptions and groundwork

-Michael Spence considers hiring as a type of investment under uncertainty analogous to buying a lottery ticket and refers to the attributes of an applicant which are observable to the employer as indices.
-Of these, attributes which the applicant can manipulate are termed signals.
-Applicant age is thus an index but is not a signal since it does not change at the discretion of the applicant.
-The employer is supposed to have conditional probability assessments of productive capacity, based on previous experience of the market, for each combination of indices and signals.
-The employer updates those assessments upon observing each employee's characteristics.
-The paper is concerned with a risk-neutral employer.
-The offered wage is the expected marginal product.
-Signals may be acquired by sustaining signalling costs (monetary and not).
-If everyone invests in the signal in the exactly the same way, then the signal can't be used as discriminatory, therefore a critical assumption is made: the costs of signalling are negatively correlated with productivity.
 This situation as described is a feedback loop: the employer updates their beliefs upon new market information and updates the wage schedule, applicants react by signalling, and recruitment takes place.
 Michael Spence studies the signalling equilibrium that may result from such a situation.
 He began his 1973 model with a hypothetical example: suppose that there are two types of employees—good and bad—and that employers are willing to pay a higher wage to the good type than the bad type.
 Spence assumes that for employers, there's no real way to tell in advance which employees will be of the good or bad type.
 Bad employees aren't upset about this, because they get a free ride from the hard work of the good employees.
 But good employees know that they deserve to be paid more for their higher productivity, so they desire to invest in the signal—in this case, some amount of education.
 But he does make one key assumption: good-type employees pay less for one unit of education than bad-type employees.
 The cost he refers to is not necessarily the cost of tuition and living expenses, sometimes called out of pocket expenses, as one could make the argument that higher ability persons tend to enroll in "better" (i.e. more expensive) institutions.
 Rather, the cost Spence is referring to is the opportunity cost.
 This is a combination of 'costs', monetary and otherwise, including psychological, time, effort and so on.
 Of key importance to the value of the signal is the differing cost structure between "good" and "bad" workers.
 The cost of obtaining identical credentials is strictly lower for the "good" employee than it is for the "bad" employee.
 The differing cost structure need not preclude "bad" workers from obtaining the credential.
 All that is necessary for the signal to have value (informational or otherwise) is that the group with the signal is positively correlated with the previously unobservable group of "good" workers.
 In general, the degree to which a signal is thought to be correlated to unknown or unobservable attributes is directly related to its value.